rieckpil/progmot/content/post/writing-a-book-remotely.md

 ![Stratospheric eBook Cover](/img/stratospheric-ebook/stratospheric-ebook-cover.png#center "Stratospheric eBook Cover")

-On the 08 of November 2020, we released the first manuscript.
+On the 8th of November 2020, we released the first manuscript.
 From this day forward it took us approximately two months for the next revision to be published.

 We started with a base price of $X. Keep in mind that we get 80% royalties but have to split those equally among all authors.

 ## Iterate For 6-7 Month ✍🏻

-What followed where multiple months of meeting every two weeks, discussing the next steps and writing the book.
-This step-by-step approach gave us the ability to react early on reader feedback and stay motivated as we could release something to the world sometimes.
+What followed were multiple months of meeting every two weeks, discussing the next steps and writing the book.
+This step-by-step approach gave us the ability to react to early reader feedback and stay motivated as we could release something out to the world.

 I've used this same iterative approach with an [early bird audience for my first online course](https://progmot.com/post/creating-and-selling-my-first-online-course/).

-While you can have the best eBook or product, if your potential readers and customers are not getting in front of it.
+While you may have the best eBook or product, if your potential readers and customers are not getting in front of it then it may be a waste of time.

-As we all three are running a blog, have an audience on Twitter and some of us a mailing list, we started off with an existing target audience.
+As all three of us run a blog anyway, have an audience on Twitter and some of us a mailing list, we started off with an existing target audience.

 To spread the news about our project, we tweeted about our current progress occasionally.
-To stay in contact with existing and potential readers, we tried to get as many of them on our landing page and sign up for our mailing list.
+To stay in contact with existing and potential readers, we tried to get as many of them on our landing page and signing up for our mailing list.

-We used both our social media channels and the mailing list to teaser and give constant updates about our progress.
+We used both our social media channels and the mailing list to tease= and give constant updates about our progress.
 Whenever we released a new version, we wrote a mailing list update and slightly increased the price.

 To mix up the person in charge of writing the mailing list update, we rotated among all co-authors.